G04J/Bright/README.md

 ### Increase Coverage Quality
 Line coverage is in a good place, but function coverage can remain low when only main branches are exercised.
 This will raise function coverage and make the suite more representative of real usage.

+### More comments
+More comments and descriptions and java docs could be added to the files and the functions to improve readability and increase efficiency in team work.

 ### Split userDataIngestion.service.ts into Smaller Modules
 The `userDataIngestion.service.ts` file is currently doing ingestion, merging, and summary rebuilding in one place.
 Splitting it into smaller files would improve readability and long term maintainability.